-I have edited academic papers and dissertations in the UK and Canada; have done editorial and design/layout work on a number of reports, book chapters, and newsletters; converted print manuscripts to ebook format; and have designed maps for print publication.
+I have edited academic papers and dissertations in the UK and Canada; have done editorial and design/layout work on a number of reports, book chapters, and newsletters; converted print manuscripts to ebook format; and have designed maps, charts, and schematic diagrams for print publication.

 I do computer troubleshooting and consulting on a freelance basis, including network setup, hardware and software upgrades, data rescue, and document layout (Quark or Scribus).